FidMe/active_flags/README.md

 Active Flags allows you to use automatic flags on models.
 You won't have to create useless booleans with view logic in your core tables.
 There place shouldn't have been there in the first place, let Active Flags handle them for you!

 ## Installation

+(You need at least rails 5.0 to use the gem)
 Add this line to your application's Gemfile:

 ```ruby